Upcoming Tour Dates

 Christone "Kingfish" Ingram

 "The world was introduced to me with Kingfish," Ingram says of his chart-topping debut.
-“Now with 662, I want the world to hear and meet a different, more personal side of me."
-The album—recorded in Nashville and co-written and produced (as was Kingfish) by Grammy-winner Tom Hambridge—features 13 songs displaying many sides of Ingram's dynamic personality, as well as his one-of-a-kind guitar and vocal skills.
+"With 662, I wanted the world to hear and meet a different, more personal side of me."
+The album—recorded in Nashville and co-written and produced (as was Kingfish) by Grammy-winner Tom Hambridge—features 13 songs displaying many sides of Ingram's dynamic musical personality, as well as his one-of-a-kind guitar and vocal skills.
 According to Ingram, "662 is a direct reflection of my growth as a musician, a songwriter, a bandleader, and as a young man.
 This album was written during the pandemic, shortly after I returned home from a whirlwind year and a half of touring and promoting Kingfish.
 It was an incredible time of change and growth, moments both good and bad, and I am a better and stronger person for it."

-Ingram's journey began in the 662 in the city of Clarksdale, in Coahoma County, Mississippi, just ten miles from the legendary crossroads of Highways 61 and 49.
-Born to a musical family, he fell in love with music as a small child, initially playing drums and then bass.
+Ingram's journey began in the city of Clarksdale, in Coahoma County, Mississippi, just ten miles from the legendary crossroads of Highways 61 and 49.
+Born to a talented family, he fell in love with music as a child, initially playing drums and then bass.
 At a young age, he got his first guitar and quickly soaked up music from Robert Johnson to Lightnin' Hopkins, from B.B.
 King to Muddy Waters, from Jimi Hendrix to Prince.